 The GPS signal also tends to be faster than that of the Vivoactive 4, especially if you’ve changed locations recently.
 I’ve had to wait a couple minutes before for GPS on the Vivoactive 4, but the Forerunner 245 tends to take less than 10 seconds (sometimes it will take a bit longer, but it was overall faster than the Vivoactive 4).

 If you’re a trail runner, you’ll like the Forerunner 245.
 There’s a specific “trail running” activity, which has a specific screen for elevation, and a breadcrumb trail with a compass (note that the elevation is not as accurate as the Vivoactive 4’s—more about that later).
 It also has UltraTrac mode, which periodically shuts GPS off during longer activities, like an ultramarathon.
 This compromises accuracy, but it does save battery.
 The battery life is supposed to be 24 hours with GPS, which is far greater than the Vivoactive 4’s 18 hours and the 4S’s 15 hours.
 If you’re planning to be out on the trails for a long time, this might be your watch.
+That said, the Forerunner 245 doesn’t have a barometric altimeter, so your elevation stats won’t be as accurate (I’ll go more into this in the next section).

 There are also a lot more performance and training metrics, like: